-Option Description System Time Enables you to set the time on the system.
-System Date Enables you to set the date on the system.
-Asset Tag Specifies the asset tag and enables you to modify it for security and tracking purposes.
-Keyboard NumLock Enables you to set whether the system boots with the NumLock enabled or disabled.
-This option is set to On by default. (i) NOTE: This option does not apply to 84-key keyboards.
+Option Description Keyboard NumLock Enables you to set whether the system boots with the NumLock enabled or disabled.
+This option is set to On by default. i NOTE: This option does not apply to 84-key keyboards.
 F1/F2 Prompt on Error Enables or disables the F1/F2 prompt on error.
 This option is set to Enabled by default.
 The F1/F2 prompt also includes keyboard errors.
-Load Legacy Video Option ROM Enables or disables the Load Legacy Video Option ROM option.
-This option is set to Disabled by default.
 Dell Wyse P25/P45 BIOS Access Enables or disables the Dell Wyse P25/P45 BIOS Access.
 This option is set to Enabled by default.
 Power Cycle Request Enables or disables the Power Cycle Request.
 This option is set to None by default.

-iDRAC Settings utility
+iDRAC Settings

-The iDRAC settings utility is an interface to set up and configure the iDRAC parameters by using UEFI.
-You can enable or disable various iDRAC parameters by using the iDRAC settings utility.
+The iDRAC settings is an interface to set up and configure the iDRAC parameters by using UEFI.
+You can enable or disable various iDRAC parameters by using the iDRAC settings.

-(i) NOTE: Accessing some of the features on the iDRAC settings utility needs the iDRAC Enterprise License upgrade.
+i NOTE: Accessing some of the features on the iDRAC settings needs the iDRAC Enterprise License upgrade.